Topological properties on isochronous centers of polynomial Hamiltonian differential systems: Introduction and main results

 is a global homeomorphism, where $f=x+h.o.t.$ and $ g=y+ h.o.t. $ are polynomials in $ \mathbb{C}[x,y]$.
 At present it has been proved only when the degrees of $f$ and $g$ are not too large.
 Obviously the map $\Phi_P $ induces a Hamiltonian system

 having an isochronous center of Morse type at the origin with the Hamiltonian function $H(x,y)=(f^2 +g^2)/2$.

-Also in \cite{Gavri}, the author has shown that if the vanishing cycle associated to the origin for system (\ref{J-H-C}) represents a zero homology cycle on the Riemann surface of a generic level curve, then the map $\Phi_P $ is injective, which suffices to guarantee the Jacobian conjecture is true.
-In addition, he has also proved that(see Theorem 4.1 of \cite{Gavri}) Question \ref{topo-iso-q} has a positive answer under the conditions that the critical level curve $L_0$ contains only a single singular point which is isochronous and $H(x,y)$ is a `good' polynomial having only isolated and simple singularities, where the definition of a good polynomial depends on the Milnor numbers of the complex projective closure of $L_h$ at infinity.
-However, the latter condition imposed on $H(x,y)$ seems too complicate to verify and apply.
-In this paper, we will show that the former one on $L_0$ is sufficient to give a positive answer to Question \ref{topo-iso-q}.
-Namely, we have the following main theorem. \begin{theorem} For system (\ref{H-C}), if the critical level curve $L_0$ contains a single singularity which is an isochronous center of Morse type, then the associated vanishing cycle $\gamma_h$ represents a zero homology cycle on the compact Riemann surface of a generic level curve $L_h$. \end{theorem}
+Also in \cite{Gavri}, Proposition 6.1 says that if the vanishing cycle associated to the origin for system (\ref{J-H-C}) represents a zero homology cycle on the Riemann surface of a generic level curve, then the map $\Phi_P $ is injective, which suffices to guarantee the Jacobian conjecture is true.
+In addition, he has also proved that(Theorem 4.1 of \cite{Gavri}) Question \ref{topo-iso-q} has a positive answer under the conditions that the critical level curve $L_0$ contains only a single singular point which is isochronous and $H(x,y)$ is a `good' polynomial having only isolated and simple singularities, where the definition of a good polynomial depends on the Milnor numbers of the complex projective closure $\overline{L_h}$ of $L_h$ at infinity.

+This paper is devoted to look for other conditions to give a positive answer to Question \ref{topo-iso-q}.
+Denote by the period $1$-form of system (\ref{H-C}).
+We have the following main theorem. \begin{theorem} For system (\ref{H-C}), if the critical level curve $L_0$ contains a single singularity which is an isochronous center of Morse type, and the period $1$-form $\omega$ does not have poles with zero residue at infinity for any $h$ sufficiently close to $0$, then the associated vanishing cycle $\gamma_h$ is trivial in $\mathcal{H}_1(\overline{L_h},\mathbb{Z})$. \end{theorem}

 Applying the above theorem to system (\ref{J-H-C}), one can achieve an equivalent description of the Jacobian conjecture.
-Due to

-the singularities on critical level curve $H(x,y)=(f^2 +g^2)/2=0$ are just intersections of two algebraic curves $f=0$ and $g=0$.
-Thus we have \begin{corollary} The polynomial map $\Phi_P$ with constant Jacobian determinant is a global homeomorphism, if and only if the two algebraic curves $f=0$ and $g=0$ intersect only at a single point on $\mathbb{C}^2$. \end{corollary}
+\begin{corollary} The polynomial map $\Phi_P$ with constant Jacobian determinant is a global homeomorphism, if and only if two algebraic curves $f=0$ and $g=0$ intersect only at a single point on $\mathbb{C}^2$. \end{corollary}